Manipulating and Measuring Model Interpretability: Experiment 3: Weight of Advice

-We additionally used this experiment to check whether participants' behavior would differ if they were told that the predictions were made by a ``human expert'' instead of a model.
+\edit{ We additionally used our third experiment to check whether participants' behavior would be different if they were told that the predictions were made by a ``human expert'' instead of a model.
 Previous studies have examined this question from different perspectives with differing results~\citep{OG+09,DSM15,dzindolet2002,dijkstra1998,dijkstra1999}.
-Most closely related to our experiment is work by ~\citet{L17}, which found that when people have no information about the quality of predictions shown to them, they follow the predictions that appear to come from an algorithm more than those that appear to come from a human.
-We were curious to see if this finding extended to a setting where people were first given the chance to gauge the quality of predictions before deciding how closely to follow them.
-We pre-registered four hypotheses:\footnote{Pre-registered hypotheses are available at \url{https://aspredicted.org/795du.pdf}.} \begin{itemize}[nosep] \item[H7.] \textbf{Deviation.} Participants' predictions will deviate less from the predictions of a clear model with a small number of features than the predictions of a black-box model with a large number of features. \item[H8.] \textbf{Weight of advice.} Weight of advice will be higher for participants who see a clear model with a small number of features than for those who see a black-box model with a large number of features. \item[H9.] \textbf{Humans vs. machines.} Participants' deviation and weight of advice measures will differ depending on whether the predictions come from a black-box model with a large number of features or a human expert.\looseness=-1 \item[H10.] \textbf{Detection of mistakes.} Participants in different conditions will exhibit varying abilities to correct the model's inaccurate predictions on unusual examples. \end{itemize}
+Most closely related to our experiment the work of Logg~\citep{L17,logg2019algorithm}, which showed that when people have no information about the quality of the predictions they are shown, they follow the predictions that appear to come from a computational system more closely than those that appear to come from a person.
+We were curious to see whether this would also be the the case when people were given a chance to assess the quality of the predictions before deciding how closely to follow them. }

-The first two hypotheses are variations on H2 from our first experiment, while the last hypothesis is identical to H3.